Jn-Huang/Jn-Huang.github.io/_pages/about.md

 Hi!
 I am Steven (Jin) Huang, a first-year year Ph.D. student at the University of Michigan in the [Foreseer Group](https://umich-foreseer.github.io), advised by Prof. [Qiaozhu Mei](http://www-personal.umich.edu/~qmei/).
 My research interests include large language models (LLMs) for scientific discovery, data attribution, and graph machine learning.

 Previously, I completed bachelor's degree at the University of Michigan, Ann Arbor.
 I've also had the privilege of working with Prof. [Jiaqi Ma](https://www.jiaqima.com) and Prof. [Danai Koutra](https://web.eecs.umich.edu/~dkoutra/).
-I interned at DP Technology and Intel.
+I interned at DP Technology and Intel, and will intern at Microsoft Research in Redmond during the summer of 2025.

 In my free time, I enjoy watching movies.
 As Edward Yang put it, "we live three times as long since man invented movies."
 I owe my gratitude to the late-night series at the [State Theatre](https://marquee-arts.org/state-theatre/).
 I was born and raised in Nanking.